 - Pumpkin Pie with Cream Cheese Layer

 Favorite Fall Side Dish Recipes

 - 3 tablespoons butter

 - 1/2 teaspoon pumpkin pie spice

 - 1/2 teaspoon salt

-- Use a heavy knife and cut the squash in half from the stem the end of the squash.
-Use a spoon to scoop out the seeds and the stringy bits from the squash.
-Discard the seeds and stringy bits.
-Place the squash cut side down in a baking dish.
+- Use a heavy knife to cut the squash in half from the stem to the end of the squash.
+Use a spoon to scoop out and discard the seeds and the stringy bits from the squash.

-- Place your oven on broil.
-Melt the butter and stir in brown sugar, pumpkin pie spice, and salt.
-When the squash has cooked in the microwave place the squash on an ovenproof dish, and drizzle butter sauce over the squash.
+- In the microwave or on the stovetop, melt the butter and stir in the brown sugar, pumpkin pie spice, and salt.
+Place the microwaved squash in an ovenproof dish, and drizzle the butter over the squash.

-- Place the squash under the broiler and broil for 5 to 7 minutes, the butter will begin to bubble and the brown sugar will begin to caramelize.
+- Broil for 5 to 7 minutes.
+The butter will begin to bubble and the brown sugar will begin to caramelize.
 Serve immediately.